Birds of Brooklyn: Common Nighthawk

 The nighthawk is active at basically only two times during the day—for the hour around sunset, and then again in the early morning, half an hour before and after sunrise.
-It feeds on moths, flies, wasps, and other flying insects that it captures in flight, hunting around street lights, stadium lights, and other such spots.
-As the number of flying insects has decreased over the last 100 years, the number of nighthawks has also decreased.
+It feeds on moths, flies, wasps, and other insects that it captures in flight, hunting around street lights, stadium lights, and other such spots.
+As the number of flying insects has decreased over the last 100 years, the number of nighthawks has, too.

 The nighthawk does not actually build a nest.
 Instead the female will usually lay two eggs on a flat surface sometimes covered with pebbles or gravel.
-Typical locations include open areas in pastures or in pine barren, pebbly beaches, at sometimes flat, tar roofs covered with pebbles—I like to think that the bird I heard back in 1990 nested on a flat roof somewhere near the Garden.
-The eggs and young look just like their surroundings—very neutral, grayish, and speckled.
+Typical locations include pastures, pine barrens, pebbly beaches, and sometimes flat tar roofs with pebbles—I like to think that the bird I heard back in 1990 nested on a roof somewhere near the Garden.
+The eggs and young look just like their surroundings—neutral, grayish, and speckled.